Backyard Birds

 Preferred habitat: Goldfinches like fields with wildflowers, open floodplains, areas overgrown with weeds, and bushy thickets.

-How to attract: In your yard, hang a tube bird feeder filled with nyjer seeds, which are a type of thistle seed that goldfinches enjoy.
+How to attract: In your yard, hang a tube bird feeder filled with nyjer seeds.
+Goldfinches enjoy this type of thistle seed.

 Bald Eagle